mkdocs/mkdocs/docs/user-guide/configuration.md

 **default**: `'site'`

+!!! note "Note:"
-**Note**: If you are using source code control you will normally want to ensure that your *build output* files are not commited into the repository, and only keep the *source* files under version control.
+    If you are using source code control you will normally want to ensure that your *build output* files are not committed into the repository, and only keep the *source* files under version control.
 For example, if using `git` you might add the following line to your `.gitignore` file:

         site/

     If you're using another source code control you'll want to check its documentation on how to ignore specific directories.

 ### extra_css

-Set a list of css files to be included by the theme.
+Set a list of CSS files to be included by the theme.

 **default**: By default `extra_css` will contain a list of all the CSS files found within the `docs_dir`, if none are found it will be `[]` (an empty list).